bobbingwide/wp-top12/readme.txt

 1. wp-top12 in action - no not really

 == Upgrade Notice ==
-= 1.4.0 =
+= 1.4.1 =
-Upgrade for support for PHP 8.2
+Upgrade for support for WordPress 6.5

 == Changelog ==
-= 1.4.0 =
+= 1.4.1 =
-* Changed: Update wporg_plugins.csv to latest extract ( 23 Sep 2023 )
+* Changed: Update wporg_plugins.csv to latest extract ( 11 Nov 2023 )
-* Changed: Add support for WordPress 6.1, 6.2, 6.3 & 6.4
+* Changed: Add support for WordPress 6.5
-* Changed: Avoid dynamic property deprecation messages for PHP 8.2 #25
-* Changed: Add list_versions() method
-* Changed: Switch to PSR-4 requests #23
-* Changed: Change matching logic to cater for AI #22
-* Changed: Add oldest_plugins to list the oldest plugins.
-* Changed: Increase memory limit.
-* Changed: List themes added since the last report's date
-* Changed: Display the 100 most recently created plugins using oik-bbw/csv block #19
-* Tested: With WordPress 6.3.1 and WordPress Multisite
+* Tested: With WordPress 6.4.1 and WordPress Multisite
 * Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6